Nie Shubin: Exoneration and new suspect

 In 2005, convicted murderer Wang Shujin (王书金 (Wáng Shūjīn)) confessed to the police that he had committed the murder, and a team of investigators from the Hebei Province High People's Court began to review Nie's conviction.
 Xu Yongyue, by then Minister of State Security, reportedly came forward and made great efforts to obstruct the investigation, leaning on former colleagues in Hebei and other senior MSS officials.
 Hebei provincial authorities attempted to strongarm Wang Shujin to revise his confession, including under threat of torture.

 In 2015, the Hebei Province High People's Court, which upheld Nie’s murder conviction in 1995 (clearing the way for his execution), expressed "sincere apologies" to his parents on Weibo, and vacated his criminal conviction.
 The parents were awarded ¥ ($396,520 USD) by the Chinese government in 2017 after the Supreme People's Court announced Nie's innocence in December 2016.

-On February 2, 2021, Wang was executed.
+On February 2, 2021, Wang was executed for the murders originally attributed to Nie.